mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Some types of centralization risk are relatively easy to manage in standards efforts.
 A directly centralized protocol, were it to be proposed, would be rejected out of hand by the IETF.
 There is a growning body of knowledge and experience with necessary centralization, and a strong inclination to reuse existing infrastructure where possible.
 As discussed above, encryption is often a way to manage inherited centralization.
 All of these responses are appropriate ways for Internet standards to manage centralization risk.

 However, precluding indirect and platform centralization are much more difficult in standards efforts.
 Because we have no "protocol police", it's not possible to demand that someone stop building a proprietary service using a purportedly federated protocol.
-We cannot stop someone from using our protocols to build centralized services "on top" without violating architectural goals like permissionless innovation.
+We also cannot stop someone from building centralized services "on top" of standard protocols without violating architectural goals like permissionless innovation.

-Therefore, committing resources to scrutinizing protocols for potential centralization risk -- especially for indirect and platform risks -- is unlikely to actually prevent Internet centralization.
+Therefore, committing significant resources to scrutinizing protocols for hidden or latent centralization risk -- especially for indirect and platform risks -- is unlikely to actually prevent Internet centralization.
 Almost all existing Internet protocols -- including IP, TCP, HTTP, and DNS -- suffer some form of indirect or platform centralization.
 Refusing to standardize a newer protocol because it faces similar risks would not be equitable, proportionate, or effective.

-Additionally, centralization risk is sometimes perceived to be in tension with other goals, such as privacy.
-While there is rarely a pure tradeoff between two abstract goals such as these, if it were to occur attention should be paid to how effective architectural regulation (such as a standards effort) is in achieving each goal.
-In this example, a technical mechanism might be much more effective at improving privacy, whereas centralization might be better controlled using other methods.
+Centralization risk is sometimes perceived to be in tension with other goals, such as privacy.
+While there is rarely a pure tradeoff between two abstract goals such as these, when it does occur attention should be paid to how effective architectural regulation (such as a standards effort) is in achieving each goal.
+In this example, a technical mechanism might be much more effective at improving privacy, whereas centralization might be better controlled by other regulators -- leading to the conclusion that the standards effort should focus on privacy.

 ## Create Standards to Decentralize Proprietary Functions {#up}

-Instead, efforts should focus on creating new standards for functions that are currently only satisfied by proprietary, centralized protocols.
+Standards efforts should focus on creating new specifications for functions that are currently only satisfied by proprietary, centralized protocols.
 For example, if social networking is thought to be a centralized function, this might mean creating specifications that enable decentralized social networking, perhaps using some or all of the techniques described in {{decentralization}}.

 Keen readers will point out that social networking is effectively centralized despite the existence of such standards (see, e.g., {{W3C.CR-activitystreams-core-20161215}}), because the IETF and W3C create voluntary standards, not mandatory regulations.

-However, architecture is not the only form of regulation; legal mechanisms combined with changing norms and the resulting market forces have their own regulatory effects.{{NEW-CHICAGO}} While for much of its lifetime the Internet has only been subject to limited legal regulation, that period appears to be ending.
+However, architecture is not the only form of regulation; legal mechanisms combined with changing norms and the resulting market forces have their own regulatory effects {{NEW-CHICAGO}}.
+While for much of its lifetime the Internet has only been subject to limited legal regulation, that period appears to be ending.

 It is far from certain that a legal mandate for interoperability based upon Internet standards will eventuate, but it is increasingly discussed as a remedy for competition issues (see, e.g., {{OECD}}).
 It is also not certain that legally-mandated standards will fully address centralization risks.
 However, if such specifications are not available from the Internet community, they may be created elsewhere without reference to the Internet's architectural goals.

-Even absent a legal mandate, changes in norms -- due to increasing knowledge and distrust of centralized functions -- can create demand for such specifications and the corresponding implementations.
+Even absent a legal mandate, changes in norms and the market -- due to increasing knowledge and distrust of centralized functions -- can create demand for such specifications and the corresponding implementations.

 ## Limit Intermediary Power {#intermediation}

 The introduction of an intermediary role -- i.e., one that performs a function but is not a first party to communication -- adds indirect and platform centralization risk to Internet protocols, because it brings opportunities for control and observation.
 At the same time, intermediation often adds significant value to a protocol, or enables what is considered a necessary function.

 While (as discussed above) standards efforts have a very limited capability to prevent or control indirect and platform centralization, constraints on intermediary functions -- when designed explicitly into a protocol -- and prevent at least the most egregious outcomes.
 In general, this can be achieved by limiting the nature of the intermediary role to the most minimal function possible.
-In doing so, the opportunity for observation and control is minimized.

 For example, HTTP allows intermediaries to see the full content of traffic by default, even when they are only performing basic functions such as routing.
 However, with the introduction of HTTPS and the CONNECT method (see {{Section 9.3.6 of HTTP}}), combined with market forces to adopt HTTPS, those intermediaries now only have access to the appropriate routing information.